 Homework and projects vary widely depending on the program specialization.
 For classroom management, a student may be asked to provide written critiques of various classroom scenarios in which classroom management strategies must be used, including ways of minimizing disruptive behavior and increasing engagement in the learning process.
 Some courses in reading, mathematics, and science teaching methods will incorporate field work at approved K-12 school sites, where students get to work hands-on with children.
 However, the most significant portion of any education program is student teaching, where teachers in training get to provide actual instruction to students, develop lesson plans, and work with different age groups under the supervision of licensed teachers and mentors.

 Some of the most common careers for students who graduate from online education degree programs and meet all other state requirements for teacher certification are kindergarten and elementary school teachers, middle school teachers, and high school teachers at public schools.
 It is highly recommended you research how to obtain a teaching certification or licensure in combination with a degree because not all degree programs lead to licensure or certification.
 With additional training and certification, some may become special education teachers.
 K-12 private school teachers may not be required to be certified, but typically must have a minimum of a bachelor’s degree in education or a closely related area to qualify for teaching positions.
 Other potential careers might include childcare workers, preschool teachers, teacher assistants, and substitute teachers.

 The slowest employment growth is expected for teachers of high school grades because high school enrollment growth is projected to be slower than other grades, the BLS explained.
 Better job prospects are available for teachers who are prepared to serve in difficult-to-fill positions in math, science, English as a second language, and special education.
-Special education teachers earned a median yearly salary of $55,060 as of May 2012, the BLS noted.
+Special education teachers earned a median yearly salary of $55,060, the BLS noted.